Non-Human Identity (NHI)

 Relationship to DSPM

-The paper draws an explicit analogy: NHI vendors are to agent credentials what DSPM (Data Security Posture Management) vendors were to data sprawl.
-Just as DSPM helped enterprises discover and govern data that had proliferated across cloud stores without oversight, NHI tooling helps discover, classify, and govern the machine credentials that AI agents accumulate.
+Insight Partners draw an analogy: NHI vendors are to agent credentials what DSPM (Data Security Posture Management) vendors were to data sprawl.
+Just as DSPM helped enterprises discover and govern data that had proliferated across cloud stores without oversight, NHI tooling helps discover, classify, and govern the machine credentials agents accumulate.

 Framing from source